Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

     ```

     - Sort the array and find the min and max age
-    - Find the median age(one middle item or two middle items divided by two)
+    - Find the median age (one middle item or two middle items divided by two)
-    - Find the average age(all items divided by number of items)
+    - Find the average age (all items divided by number of items)
-    - Find the range of the ages(max minus min)
+    - Find the range of the ages (max minus min)
     - Compare the value of (min - average) and (max - average), use _abs()_ method
 1.Slice the first ten countries from the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js)
 1. Find the middle country(ies) in the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js)
-2. Divide the countries array into two equal arrays if it is even.
-If countries array is not even , one more country for the first half.
+2. If the countries array contains an even number of countries, divide it into two equal arrays.
+If the countries array contains an odd number of countries, include one more country in the first half

 🎉 CONGRATULATIONS ! 🎉